 Product Life Cycle and Project Life Cycle

 Project Life Cycle and Product Life Cycle are two significant concepts that every PMP aspirants must know.
+Although they sounds quite similar, they refer different concepts.
 But what is the difference between them ?
 Many PMP aspirants ask this question, therefore we decided to write this article to clarify the main differences between these two significant concepts.

 Project Life Cycle